deepvk/metr/README.md

 ```

-Generate images with METR++ watermark and evaluate METR part of it:
+### Generate images with METR++ watermark and evaluate METR part of it:
+To generate images with METR++ watermark, just remove "--no_stable_sig" argument and provide a path to tuned VAE decoder
 ```bash

 ```

-Evaluate Stable Signature part of METR++
+### Evaluate Stable Signature part of METR++
 ```bash

 ```